 The park is on 85 hectares and offers more than 100 attractions including theaters with seasonal shows, children's rides, outdoor stages, a daily parade, and 11 enormous roller coasters.
 The Euro-Mir is a star attraction in "Russia" based on Soviet space missions.
-In “Greece”, a high-speed water coaster takes you to the top of Mount Olympus before you plummet into waters as inviting as the Mediterranean.
-However, my favorite is Blue Fire in "Iceland" that alerts you that there has been a malfunction before throwing you into a twisted horseshoe roll over a lake.
+In “Greece,” a high-speed water coaster takes you to the top of Mount Olympus before you plummet into waters as inviting as the Mediterranean.
+A favorite is Blue Fire in "Iceland" that alerts you there has been a malfunction before throwing you into a twisted horseshoe roll over a lake.

 Heide Park in Lower Saxony is the largest amusement park in the north of Germany.
 The Heide-Dorf is a fantastic replica of typical buildings from the Lüneburg Heath, and there is a charming Dutch section complete with trademark windmill and canal.
-USA also represents with a 1/3 scale (35 meter) replica of the Statue of Liberty.
+The USA also represents with a 1/3 scale (35-meter) replica of the Statue of Liberty.

-It is also home to Krake - the only dive coaster in Germany - where riders drop through a massive octopus' mouth near the beginning of the ride.
-Another highlight of this park is Scream, the fastest gyro-drop tower in the world reaching speeds of over 100 km.
+It is also home to Krake—the only dive coaster in Germany—where riders drop through a massive octopus's mouth near the beginning of the ride.
+Another highlight of this park is Scream, the fastest gyro-drop tower in the world, reaching speeds of over 100 km.

-The park is also home to several themed hotels for every budget, including the four-star Chinese Ling Bao hotel, the three-star African Matamba hotel or the Smokey's Digger Camp tepee village.
+The park is also home to several themed hotels for every budget, including the four-star Chinese Ling Bao hotel, the three-star African Matamba hotel, and the Smokey's Digger Camp tepee village.

 Located off the Baltic Sea in the north of Germany, Hansa Park is the country’s only seaside amusement park.
-It is open seasonally from April til October with 11 themed areas, from “Medieval Fair” to “Land of the Vikings”.
+It is open seasonally from April until October with 11 themed areas, from “Medieval Fair” to “Land of the Vikings.”
 A new theme world dedicated to the historic “Hanseatic League of Europe” is the most recent addition.

-The Family Park on the Sea offers thrill-seekers roller coaster like the “Curse of Novgorod” with its steep 97-degree drop – taken in complete darkness - as well as a variety of water rides.
+The Family Park on the Sea offers thrill-seekers roller coasters like the “Curse of Novgorod,” with its steep 97-degree drop—taken in complete darkness—as well as a variety of water rides.
 If you need a break after that, head to the manicured lawns and flower beds of the tranquil Hansa Gardens.